Shippable/docs/sources/ci/webhook.md

 - `type` is `webhook`.
 - `payload` is an array specifying the payload you want to send to the external entity.

 And you're done.
-The webhook payload will be sent to the endpoint in the account integration for all branches when builds fail or change from failure to success.
+The webhook payload will be sent to the endpoint in the integration for all branches when builds fail or change from failure to success.
 To further configure when the webhook is sent, see the advanced config section below.

 ##Creating GitHub issues with a webhook integration

-If you want to create a issue on GitHub when your build fails, you can provide the GitHub repository API endpoint to create an issue in your account integration.
+If you want to create a issue on GitHub when your build fails, you can provide the GitHub repository API endpoint to create an issue in your integration.

 <img src="/images/ci/add-webhook-int.png" alt="Adding webhook integration">